BBQ Pumpkin Glazed Salmon and Shrimp.

-I’ve long been a staunch opponent of pumpkin spiced anything, and still am.
-But I am a fan of barbecue sauces that utilize the flavorings of fruit and veggies in their makeup, with previous posts like Cherry Jalapeño Baby Back Ribs and Seared Flank Steak with Kiwi Salsa.
+I’ve long been a staunch opponent of pumpkin spiced anything, and frankly, just hearing the phrase still bores me.
+But I am a fan of grilling that utilizes the tradtional bounty of the season, so…

 There, I’ve said it on a public forum, and now can feel the relief of exposing this dirty little secret.
 I no longer have to have mixed emotions about liking this pumpkin infused concoction, if only for one use.

 So…For the love of all things wood fired, I present to you, BBQ Pumpkin Glazed Salmon And Shrimp on the grill.

 With a handful of pecan and peach wood at the ready, I started a two-zone, indirect fire, with intentions on using both zones.

 A pair of salmon pieces were dusted with seasoned black pepper and a bit of salt, and waited for their turn on the grill, which would be done in a cast iron pan over a medium high, lump charcoal fire.